 The schemes do not fundamentally change the role of a barrister, but there are limits on what they can do for you.
 Our barristers will need to be satisfied that you can undertake certain tasks yourself, albeit with our guidance.
 In certain cases and situations we may also feel that it is in your best interests to instruct a solicitor to assist, and we will be happy to recommend suitable options.
 There are some services that barristers (or their clerk) are not permitted to undertake, including: issuing or serving proceedings and filing documents with a Court or Tribunal.

-Before a barrister can decide whether or not they are able to assist you, we will need some information from you which you can provide by filling in our online enquiry form.
+Before a barrister can decide whether or not they are able to assist you, we will need some information from you which you can provide by completing our online enquiry form.
 Please ensure you complete all sections as fully as you can.
 Our clerks will reply within 3 working days.

 We accept Public Access instructions on a privately funded basis only, and our policy is to take payment in advance of any work being undertaken.